-- People experiencing homelessness: Stakeholders discussed the need for people experiencing homelessness to first be stably housed before being able to address mental health and/or SUD treatment needs.
-People living unhoused with behavioral health challenges may end up in jail due to a lack of other support services. - "We are firm believers in the Housing First approach, which prioritizes housing stability for people as one of the first things that people need before they can gain stability through other kinds of supports.
+- People experiencing homelessness: Stakeholders discussed the need for people experiencing homelessness to first be stably housed before being able to address mental health and/or SUDtreatment needs.
+People living unhoused with behavioral health challenges may end up in jail due to a lack of other support services. - "We are firm believers in the Housing First approach, which prioritizes housing stability forpeople as one of the first things that people need before they can gain stability through other kinds of supports.
 Trying to resolve mental health and substance use and unemployment and all these other things without housing is impossible, uphill battle for people.
-I feel like that's one of the priority things to start with, but like others have said, mental health services for us seem to be one of the very big challenges."-Community Stakeholder - Rural communities: People in rural communities may not have trust developed with mental health services outside of their community.
-With increasing access to mental health services through telehealth, stakeholders recognize that some health care providers may need to prioritize trust building to engage rural communities. - "People have to pretty much adjust to the fact that mental health counseling and substance abuse counseling is a thing, because in the rural communities, sometimes it doesn't happen as fast.
+I feel like that's one of the priority things to start with, but like others have said, mental health services for us seem to be one of the very big challenges."-Community Stakeholder - Rural communities: People in rural communities may not have trust developed with mentalhealth services outside of their community.
+With increasing access to mental health servicesthrough telehealth, stakeholders recognize that some health care providers may need to prioritize trust building to engage rural communities.

+"People have to pretty much adjust to the fact that mental health counseling and substanceabuse counseling is a thing, because in the rural communities, sometimes it doesn't happen as fast.
 People have to trust the counseling and the people that are performing it.
-Once you have somebody in that community realize that it's basically just people sitting down talking and that it's not a foreign thing from West Texas, then it usually goes really well, and then they tell their friends and it goes from there."-Community Stakeholder - People engaged in the child welfare system: Families engaged with Child Protective Services (CPS) often have some elements of substance use involved.
-They may not know where to access SUD treatment services until they engage with CPS.
-Stakeholders noted that there is a need for SUD treatment facilities for the parents engaged with CPS and mental health services for foster children and their families. - "I think [mental health services are] a need of the community in general, but it's specifically a need for the child welfare system.
-Because the way that it works is that CPS contracts with mental health providers to provide services to families who are involved in the child welfare system, and there's just not very many providers that will contract with CPS.
+Once youhave somebody in that community realize that it's basically just people sitting down talking and that it's not a foreign thing from West Texas, then it usually goes really well, and then they tell their friends and it goes from there."-Community Stakeholder

+People engaged in the child welfare system: Families engaged with Child Protective Services (CPS) often have some elements of substance use involved.
+They may not know where to accessSUD treatment services until they engage with CPS.
+Stakeholders noted that there is a need for SUD treatment facilities for the parents engaged with CPS and mental health services for foster children and their families.

+"I think [mental health services are] a need of the community in general, but it's specifically a need for the child welfare system.
+Because the way that it works is that CPS contracts withmental health providers to provide services to families who are involved in the child welfare system, and there's just not very many providers that will contract with CPS.
 The ones who do are incredibly overwhelmed and either have a waiting list or cannot see clients as frequently as they really need to be seen.

 That's certainly a need."-Community Stakeholder

 "Then, this is quite obvious, but substance abuse treatment facilities that are lacking the parents' side of that so the first was treatment and re-integration for kiddos, and then on the parents' side, treatment and coaching.
 I love those together for parents.
-Not just access to treatment but how to be a parent.
+Not just accessto treatment but how to be a parent.
 Training that actually makes a different back to their family pathways.
 I think that's a really good model for that, they're being successful, but it needs to be scaled pretty greatly.
-I'll stop there for now."-Community Stakeholder
+I'll stop there for now."-Community Stakeholder around them and theirresponse.
+Understanding how to be empathetic to their needs and then equipping them with the necessary tools to support that child in the way that they need to be supported."- Community Stakeholder